Experience-Monks/camera-picking-ray/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

-Creates a picking ray for a 2D/3D camera.
-Commonly used for mouse interaction in 3D applications.
+Creates a picking ray for a camera.
+Commonly used for mouse interaction in 2D and 3D games.

+The camera is assumed to have a `projection` and `view` matrix, which can be combined and inverted to form `invProjView`.

 ```js
 var origin = [0, 0, 0]